Data Safety vs. App Privacy: Comparing the Usability of Android and iOS Privacy Labels: results

 We did not observe any differences in beliefs about trustworthiness between Android and iOS labels.
 However, we observed that users' prior experience with an app and their understanding of its functionality can lead to confusion and concerns about the types of data collected.
 For example, participant I11, who used Google Maps once a week, questioned ``where money would come into play'' upon seeing that financial info was collected in Google Maps.
 Similarly, participant I10, who used Google Maps occasionally, expressed that she was surprised to see browsing history and financial info since she ``wouldn't assume that a map app would need that.''
 When we asked participants who they thought created app privacy labels, most correctly identified that labels were created by app developers.
 However, eight of our 24 participants incorrectly believed that that the platform provider (Google or Apple) created the label.

 Many participants were skeptical about the accuracy of information reported in privacy labels, with 10 Android users and eight iOS users stating that they did not believe labels were completely accurate.
 Some participants mentioned concerns about developers fully disclosing their data practices.
 For example, participant A2 described themselves as 80\% confident about label accuracy ``because most companies are not forthright.
 Because there may be other sensitive information they collect but they just don't want to tell you.''
+Indeed, researchers have found that app privacy labels are not always consistent with actual data practices~\cite{koch2022keeping,xiao2022lalaine,mozilla_2023}.

 After reading the exclusions to definitions of data collection groups, some participants felt that the data presented came with caveats and loopholes that precluded accurate disclosure.
 For example, participant A1 mentioned that, ``they're playing a little loose with [the definition of data collection].''
-Indeed, researchers have found that app privacy labels are not always consistent with actual data practices~\cite{koch2022keeping,xiao2022lalaine,mozilla_2023}.